Brielle28/Speech-to-text/README.md

     npm run dev
     ```

-2. Open your browser and navigate to `http://localhost:3000` to use the application.
+2. Open your browser and navigate to `http://localhost:5173` to use the application.

 3. To use the speech-to-text functionality:
+   - **Select Language** 🌍: Choose your preferred language from the navbar dropdown (English, Spanish, French, German, Chinese, Hindi)
-   - Click the **microphone icon** 🎤 to start recording your speech.
+   - Click the **microphone icon** 🎤 to start recording your speech
-   - The speech will be transcribed into text in real time.
+   - The speech will be transcribed into text in real-time with beautiful animations
-   - Click **stop** 🛑 to end the recording.
+   - Click **stop** 🛑 to end the recording
-   - You can **copy** 📋 or **delete** 🗑️ the transcribed text using the provided buttons.
+   - You can **copy** 📋, **export** 💾, or **clear** 🗑️ the transcribed text using the footer controls
+   - View your **transcript history** 📚 by clicking the History button in the navbar

 ## Features ✨

+### Core Functionality
-- **Real-Time Transcription** 🗣️➡️📝: Converts speech to text as you speak.
+- **Real-Time Transcription** 🗣️➡️📝: Converts speech to text as you speak with live updates
-- **Stop and Start Recording** 🎙️⏹️: Control the recording with an intuitive interface.
-- **Copy Text** 📋: Copy the transcribed text to your clipboard.
-- **Delete Text** 🗑️: Clear the transcribed text.
-- **Microphone Support** 🎤: Works in modern browsers with microphone access.
+- **Multi-Language Support** 🌍: 6 languages supported (English, Spanish, French, German, Chinese, Hindi)
+- **Live Audio Visualization** 🎵: Beautiful animated lines that respond to your voice
+- **Recording Duration Tracking** ⏱️: Real-time timer showing recording length
+- **Smart Error Handling** ⚠️: Comprehensive error messages and browser compatibility checks

+### Design & User Experience
+- **Stunning Visual Design** 🎨: Animated gradient backgrounds with glassmorphism effects
-- **Responsive Design** 📱💻: Optimized for mobile and desktop use.
+- **Responsive Layout** 📱💻: Optimized for mobile, tablet, and desktop devices
+- **Fixed Navigation** 🧭: Always-accessible navbar with hamburger menu for mobile
+- **Minimalist Interface** ✨: Clean, modern design with smooth animations
+- **Custom Animations** 🎭: Bounce-in effects, floating elements, and pulse animations

+### Data Management
+- **Local Storage Integration** 💾: Automatic saving of transcripts and history
+- **Export Functionality** 📤: Download transcripts as text files with timestamps
+- **Copy to Clipboard** 📋: One-click copying of transcribed text
+- **Transcript History** 📚: View, search, and manage all previous recordings
+- **Metadata Tracking** 📊: Each transcript includes language, duration, and timestamp

+### Interface Components
+- **Fixed Footer Controls** 🎛️: Always-visible control panel with recording, copy, export, and clear functions
+- **Language Selector** 🌐: Easy dropdown with flag icons and language names
+- **Speech History Modal** 📖: Centered, responsive modal for viewing past transcripts
+- **Settings Panel** ⚙️: Customizable options for auto-save, timestamps, and notifications
+- **Browser Warning System** 🚨: Intelligent detection and guidance for unsupported browsers

+### Technical Features
+- **React Context API** 🔄: Global state management for seamless data flow
+- **Toast Notifications** 🔔: User feedback for all actions and errors
+- **Keyboard Shortcuts** ⌨️: Escape key to close modals, click-outside functionality
+- **Error Recovery** 🔧: Graceful handling of microphone permissions and network issues

 ## Demo 🎥
-Check out a live demo of the **Speech-to-Text Web Application**:
+Check out a live demo of the **SpeechFlow Web Application**:

 - [Speech-to-text](https://voice-to-speech-three.vercel.app/?vercelToolbarCode=a7-GSVrcHVvQU76)